Elliott-dev/NETFLIX_plotting_with_matplotlib/README.md

 ## Instructions

-The instructions for this project are broken down into three parts:
+The instructions for this project are broken down into two parts:

 1. Data Cleaning

 2. Data Analysis and Visualization

-3. Interpret Your Findings

 ### Part 1: Data Cleaning